Last updated on August 2nd, 2021 at 12:42 pm

 This region is considered to be the origin of the Wayúu.
 Here you can find their cemeteries and several holy places.
 There are several tours there currently but keep in mind that the conditions are harsh as the temperature is very high and it is mostly a desert area.

 Some representative Wayúu sites that can be found here are:

-Legend has it that a cacique lived with his three sons in the Sierra Nevada de Santa Marta, but suddenly the father began to have nightmares.
+Legend has it that a Cacique lived with his three sons in the Sierra Nevada de Santa Marta, but suddenly the father began to have nightmares.
 He dreamed that his sons would move to the north.
 One night the Cacique woke up worried and went to look for his family.
 To his surprise, his children weren’t there.
-So the cacike went out to look for them, and when he turned north he saw three gigantic and imposing peaks, it was his children who had become the Serranía de la Macuira.
+So the Cacique went out to look for them, and when he turned north he saw three gigantic and imposing peaks, it was his children who had become the Serranía de la Macuira.